filipek-0/2024/README.md

 # 2024
-My implementation of the popular 2048 game where you try and connect as many blocks of numbers as possible to reach the number 2048.
-I built it to practice responsive UI design, DOM manipulation, and JavaScript overall.
+My implementation of the popular 2048 game where you try to connect as many blocks of numbers as possible to reach the number 2048.
+I built it to practice responsive UI design, DOM manipulation, and JavaScript.
 The main focus was on creating a focused and minimalistic gameplay experience.

 <br>

 ![gameplay](./documentation/2048_ingame.gif)

 ## Features
-- fully playable in the browser
+- Fully playable in the browser
-- keyboard controls (arrow keys)
+- Keyboard controls (arrow keys)
-- smooth tile animation (spawn, move, merge)
+- Smooth tile animations (spawn, move, merge)
-- subtle screen shake animation when move not possible
+- Subtle screen shake animation when a move is not possible
-- score tracking (current and best using local storage)
+- Score tracking (current and best)
-- responsive UI layout
+- Responsive UI layout
-- game over screen
+- Game over screen
-- new game button
+- New game button

 <br>